aravindarc/zhaDataAcquisition/README.md

 # zhaDataAcquisition
+This repository has been discontinued, go to https://github.com/aravindarc/tamil_hocr_training and https://github.com/aravindarc/tamil_hocr for updated and clean versions.

 Data acquisition method for TAMIZH OCR

 We have used opencv-C++ to acquire Data from a scan of tabled sheet and splitting the characters into individual images.